Our free membership, business.com+, takes the pain out of choosing new business services.

 • Word play: Use a homophone or pun, such as “Sugar Bare Waxing Studio” or “Wild Hare Salon.”

 • Founder’s name: Use the founder’s name, like Kellogg’s or Hilton.
-Naming your brand after yourself isn’t usually recommended because establishing a memorable brand can cost the business much more.
+Naming your brand after yourself isn’t usually recommended, as establishing a memorable brand can be costly for the business.
 However, it’s still possible if you want to devote the time and money to build your brand under that name.

 Generative AI platforms can be valuable tools for coming up with potential brand names.
-Make sure to double-check that the names they create are actually available.
+However, you must ensure the names they create are actually available.

-Your brand name must be memorable so consumers and potential customers can easily seek you out and recommend you to others.
-If you sell in a retail environment, a memorable name allows customers to find you amid a sea of competing products.
+Your brand name must be memorable so that consumers and potential customers can easily find you and recommend you to others.
+If you sell in a retail environment, a memorable name helps customers locate you among a sea of competing products.

-Here are some factors that go into a memorable brand name:
+Here are the factors that go into a memorable brand name:

 • Meaning: Your brand name should conjure some kind of meaning in customers’ minds, whether it’s product-related or a characteristic your brand embodies.